How We Score Safety

 Why raw counts are misleading

-Public FMCSA records — crashes, inspections, and violations — are aggregated for each carrier over a fixed observation window.
+Public FMCSA records — crashes, inspections, and violations — are aggregated for each carrier over its most recent observation window.
 But comparing a 3-truck fleet to a 500-truck fleet by raw event counts is inherently unfair.
 A larger fleet drives more miles and naturally encounters more events.
+Exposure is how the model accounts for that: it enters the prediction as a log-exposure offset, so the model predicts a rate of crash burden, not a raw count.

-Even after normalizing by miles, a tiny fleet with 1 crash in 50k miles looks far worse than a large fleet with 10 crashes in 5 million miles — even though the small fleet's rate is mostly just noise.
-One lucky or unlucky year can swing their rate wildly.
+Even on a per-mile basis, a tiny fleet with 1 crash in 50k miles looks far worse than a large fleet with 10 crashes in 5 million miles — even though the small fleet's rate is mostly just noise.
+One lucky or unlucky year can swing it wildly.
+Rather than throwing thin carriers away, the model blends each carrier's own signal with its size-band prior using Bühlmann-Straub credibility.

 |---|---|---|